-The IDH soy program works on increasing both sustainable demand and sustainable supply of soy.
-Concerning the demand side, by 2020 the program aims to raise the bar on sourcing guidelines to zero-net-deforestation and to have 50% of the soy imported in Europe be responsible.
-On the production side, IDH aims to create a physical connect between the sourced soy and the producer via an Area Mass Balance system.
+The IDH soy program works on increasing both market demand for and responsible production of soy.
+On the demand side IDH aims to gradually raise the bar (of sourcing guidelines) to reach zero-net deforestation and further move towards RTRS (or equivalent) compliance.
+IDH aims for 50% of European soy import being responsible by 2020.
+On the production side, IDH supports responsible soy production and creating a physical connect between the end buyer and the producer via Area Mass Balance.

 In 2011 an agreement was reached between stakeholders in The Netherlands which stated that by the end of 2015, all processed soy would be responsible.
 This target was not fully achieved; in 2015 44% of the 1.8 MMT of soy processed by the Netherlands was responsible (RTRS), covering all the soy consumed in the country and a small part of the exports.
 The dairy sector is the only sector that sources 100% responsible soy.

 In 2011, only a few producers were RTRS certified.
 So to create sufficient supply of responsible soy, IDH started the Soy Fast Track Fund I + II, a producer support program.
 This ended mid 2016, achieving 2.4 million hectares under sustainable management, of which 0.5 million hectares RTRS certified in Paraguay, Argentina and Brazil.
 Over 1.000 producers received support, and IDH proved that producing in an environmentally and socially sustainable way is also economically viable, as certification is a great management tool, it mitigates risks and has proven to be very positive for real estate value.
 Please find a selection of learning documents here.
 In 2014, IDH initiated the Soy Fast Track Fund III projects, which are seven projects prototyping a landscape approach in Brazil and Paraguay.